practicingruby/practicing-ruby-paid/posts/gregory/010-from-requirements-discovery-to-release.md

 ### Brainstorming for project ideas

-A few days before writing this article, I was actually trying to come up with ideas for another Practicing Ruby article I'm planning on writing.
+A few days before writing this article, I was actually trying to come up with ideas for another Practicing Ruby article I had planned to write.
 I wanted to do something on event-driven programming and thought that some sort of tower defense game might be a fun example to play with.
 However, the ideas I had in mind were too complicated, and so I gradually simplified my game ideas until they turned into something vaguely resembling a simple board game.

 Eventually I forgot that my main goal was to get an article written and decided to focus on developing my board game ideas instead.
 With my wife's help, I managed over the course of a weekend to come up with a fairly playable board game which beared no resemblence to a tower defense game and would serve as a terrible event-driven programming exercise.
 However, I still wanted to implement a software version of the game because it would make it much easier for us to analyze and share with others.